Tomato blight

 Tomato 'Berry'

-This unusual cordon tomato produces strawberry-shaped, cherry tomatoes that have a super-sweet flavour.
+This unusual cordon tomato produces strawberry-shaped cherry tomatoes which have a super-sweet flavour.
 It’s early to ripen, and shows some resistance to blight.

 Tomato 'Fandango'

-A blight-tolerant cordon tomato, reliable, and resistant to fusarium and verticillium wilt.
-It produces a heavy crop of medium-sized, deep red fruit with an excellent flavour.
+A blight-tolerant cordon tomato that's reliable and resistant to verticillium wilt.
+It produces a heavy crop of medium-sized, deep-red fruit with an excellent flavour.

 Tomato 'Fantasio' F1